 Windows XP and Windows 7 users: Start your computer in Safe Mode.
 Click Start, click Shut Down, click Restart, click OK.
 During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

 Windows 8 users: Go to the Windows 8 Start Screen, type Advanced, in the search results select Settings.
 Click on Advanced Startup options, in the opened "General PC Settings" window select Advanced Startup.
 Click on the "Restart now" button.
 Your computer will now restart into "Advanced Startup options menu".
 Click on the "Troubleshoot" button, then click on "Advanced options" button.
 In the advanced option screen click on "Startup settings".
 Click on the "Restart" button.
 Your PC will restart into the Startup Settings screen.
 Press "5" to boot in Safe Mode with Networking.

 Video showing how to start Windows 8 in "Safe Mode with Networking":

-Log in to the account that is infected with this ransomware virus.
+Log in to the account infected with this ransomware virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

 Video showing how to remove ransomware virus using "Safe Mode with Command Prompt" and "System Restore":